Aite09/Python-Projects/Snake Game/README.md

 A simple snake game built using Python's Turtle graphics library.

 ## About
-Classic snake game mechanics - eat food to grow, don't run into walls or your own tail Uses the Turtle graphics library in Python to render gameplay Single player gameplay with keyboard controls
+- Classic snake game mechanics
+- eat food to grow, don't run into walls or your own tail
+- Uses the Turtle graphics library in Python to render gameplay
+- Single player gameplay with keyboard controls.
-Tracks and displays score
+- Tracks and displays score
-Gets faster and more difficult as snake grows
+- Gets faster and more difficult as snake grows

-Usage
+## Usage
 To run the game locally:

 - Clone the repository